The full-sky Spherical Fourier-Bessel power spectrum in general relativity

 In the same thin-$\Delta k$ assumption, the full covariance is instead

-In the following, we refer to the analysis that includes only the diagonal terms of the covariance as the ``\textit{diagonal} analysis'' (equation~\eqref{cov_sfb_kk}), while the approach that also includes off-diagonal terms is labelled as the ``\textit{full} analysis'' (equation~\eqref{cov_sfb_kkprime}).
-The latter is more computationally expensive, but it provides a more accurate description of the data, as we will show in the next Section.
+In the following, we refer to the analysis that includes only the diagonal terms of the covariance as the ``diagonal analysis''~\eqref{cov_sfb_kk}, while the approach that also includes off-diagonal terms is labeled as the ``full analysis''~\eqref{cov_sfb_kkprime}.
+The latter is more computationally expensive, but it provides a more accurate description of the data, as we will show in the next section.